wp-plugins/webrotate-360-product-viewer/readme.txt

 * Fine-tuned for E-Commerce with real business in mind.
 * Designed by professional 360 product photography studio.
 * Unique publishing software with instant batch processing.
-* Host everything on your own servers - no recurring fees.
+* Host everything on your own servers.
 * Works on iOS, Android, browsers with & without HTML5.
 * Extensive hotspot support for advanced interactivity.
 * Highly customizable (features, skins, templates, API, etc.)
 * Lightweight and fast with quick integration.
 * No server side scripts required - all client based.
-* All configuration is done via a separate XML file.
+* All viewer configuration is done via a separate XML file.
 * Continuously tested on all major browsers and devices.